 Anyway, the package is of less importance but the product is precious.
-The second good thing (After that line written on back cover) that I noticed is that Amish has given one line introduction of every character, it makes reading easier.
+The second good thing (After that line written on the back cover) that I noticed is that Amish has given a one-line introduction of every character, it makes reading easier.

 Unlike my expectation, the real story starts with a war between Raavan and Dasharath.
-Till now everyone stated birth of Ram as a day of joy for the entire universe, Amish describes it as the saddest day for Ayodhya and its king Dasharath.
-That was the moment I realize it is not going to be ‘Ramayana’ way but this is Amish’s own Ram Chandra.
+Till now everyone stated the birth of Ram as a day of joy for the entire universe, Amish describes it as the saddest day for Ayodhya and its king Dasharath.
+That was the moment I realize it is not going to be the ‘Ramayana’ way but this is Amish’s own Ram Chandra.
 Of course, it took a few minutes for me to feel comfortable with it.
-One new discovery about Ram janma that made a good impression on me was a conversation between Nilanjana and the astrologer.
-It was a short part but one of my favorite one of this books.
+One new discovery about Ram Janam that made a good impression on me was a conversation between Nilanjana and the astrologer.
+It was a short part but one of my favorite books.

-Introduction of Sita is comes on very right time but it is not as romantic as Ramayana.
-In Amish’s version of the Ramayana, you will find that Sita is in conflict with one or the person most of time.
-Sometime with citizens of Mithila, sometimes with Raavan and men & sometime with wild animals.
-Amish has changed entire story of Swayamvar.
+The introduction of Sita is coming at a very right time but it is not as romantic as Ramayana.
+In Amish’s version of the Ramayana, you will find that Sita is in conflict with one or the person most of the time.
+Sometimes with citizens of Mithila, sometimes with Raavan and men & sometimes with wild animals.
+Amish has changed the entire story of Swayamvar.
 He completely made it like Draupadi’s Swayamvar.
-The way Amish describes Mithila and map of the city, is sometimes boring.
-Or should I say it is little bit confusing.
+The way Amish describes Mithila and the map of the city is sometimes boring.
+Or should I say it is a little bit confusing?
 After Swayamvar war with Raavan was a shocker.
-And how Ramwas not willing to use Divya Astra was even more shocking.
-Yet I found good to read.
+And how Ram was not willing to use Divya Astra was even more shocking.
+Yet I found it good to read.

 The journey of Ram, Laxman, and Sita to the forests was nicely written.
 Little bit changes are made here as well.
 Like Jatayu with them, Vibhishan & Surpanakha staying with Ram-Sita and Laxman… it is something unexpected.
 I found as Amish wanted fast forward the story here.
 The book ends when Raavan kidnapped and Hanuman is on his way to help Ram & Laxman.